BrianBoddaert/ProgrammingTest/README.md

 I also added a check if the fuel component is out of fuel so the car stops moving.

+When the car is low on fuel a flickering yellow icon should show up.
+When the car is really low on fuel it turns red and flickers faster.

 The car is not dependent on the component.